ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 #### <i>time</i>

-**IMPORTANT: The CF specification does not allow coordinate variables to contain missing/_FillValue values.</b>
+**IMPORTANT: The CF specification does not allow coordinate variables to contain missing/_FillValue values.**

 | | |